 The Mitigated Negative Declaration prepared for this project reflects the City's independent judgment and analysis.
-The Planning Commission finds that, with implementation of the above-referenced measure which is hereby included as a condition of approval, there is no substantial evidence that the project would have a significant impact on the environment and finds the Initial Study and Mitigated Negative Declaration adequate and complete.
-The Planning Commission hereby adopts the Mitigated Negative Declaration.
+The City Council finds that, with implementation of the above-referenced measure which is hereby included as a condition of approval, there is no substantial evidence that the project would have a significant impact on the environment and finds the Initial Study and Mitigated Negative Declaration adequate and complete.
+The City Council hereby adopts the Mitigated Negative Declaration.
 The record of proceedings for this MND are maintained in the Hermosa Beach Community Development Department 1315 Valley Drive, Hermosa Beach CA 90254.

-On May 13, 2019 the City provided a courtesy notification letter to the Gabrieleno Band of Mission Indians - Kizh Nation Tribe advising them of the revised project at 70 10th Street.
+On May 13, 2019 the City provided a courtesy notification letter to the Gabrieleno Band of Mission Indians - Kizh Nation Tribe advising them of the revised project at 70 10th Street (the tribe had been consulted on an earlier iteration of the same project).
 The only change to the project previously considered by the Tribe was to the project uses (from the previously proposed office and retail uses to the current proposed motel use).
 The construction activities and building and site design will be no different.

-On July 1, 2019 the Tribe agreed with concluding the consultation process for the revised project at 70 10^{th} Street because they consulted on the initial 70 10^{th} Street project and there is minimal change to the project uses (from the previously proposed office and retail uses to the current proposed motel use) and because the construction activities and building and site design will be no different.
+On July 1, 2019 the Tribe agreed with concluding the consultation process for the revised project at 70 10th Street because they consulted on the initial 70 10th Street project and there is minimal change to the project uses (from the previously proposed office and retail uses to the current proposed motel use) and because the construction activities and building and site design will be no different.
+As such, the City Council adopts the Mitigated Negative Declaration.